RedBeardLab/zeeSQL-doc/docs/tutorial.md

 We can ask for the score of the user `jsmith`

 ```
-127.0.0.1:6379> REDISQL.V2.EXEC DB COMMAND 'SELECT score FROM users WHERE username = "jsmith"'
+127.0.0.1:6379> ZEESQL.EXEC DB COMMAND 'SELECT score FROM users WHERE username = "jsmith"'
 1) 1) "RESULT"
 2) 1) "score"
 3) 1) "INT"
 4) 1) (integer) 3
 ```

-In this case the score is an integer and it is of value 3.
+In this case the score is an integer, and it is of value 3.

 Or to know what users have a score greater than 5

 ```
-127.0.0.1:6379> REDISQL.V2.EXEC DB COMMAND 'SELECT username FROM users WHERE score > 5'
+127.0.0.1:6379> ZEESQL.EXEC DB COMMAND 'SELECT username FROM users WHERE score > 5'
 1) 1) "RESULT"
 2) 1) "username"
 3) 1) "TEXT"